FazliBerisha/tool-lending-library/backend/README.md

 2. **Direct SQL Usage**: Instead of an ORM, we're using SQL queries directly for more control over database operations and to leverage the full power of SQL.

 3. **Modular Structure**: The project is organized into modules (models, routers, services) for better maintainability and scalability.

-4. **SQL Scripts**: Separate SQL files for different entities to keep queries organized and easily maintainable.

 5. **Separation of Concerns**:
    - `models/`: Data models and database schema definitions
    - `routers/`: API route handlers